Zalatoris wins at TPC Colorado for first Korn Ferry title - WHIZ News

 BERTHOUD, Colo.
 (AP) — Will Zalatoris won the TPC Colorado Championship at Heron Lakes on Saturday for his first Korn Ferry Tour victory.

+“It’s been probably four years since I’ve won a golf tournament,” Zalatoris said.
+“It still hasn’t sunk in.
+That’s the part that’s kind of crazy.”

 Zalatoris finished at 15-under 273 for his fourth straight top-10 finish and sixth in nine starts this season.
-He birdied the par-3 16th and parred the final two holes to help off Johnson.
+The 2004 U.S. Junior champion birdied the par-3 16th and parred the final two holes to help off Johnson.

+“These past 2 1/2 years working with Josh Gregory and Troy Denton and just sticking to the process,” Zalatoris said.
+“I’s nice to see it finally pay off.
+This is my first win as a professional on any level so, it’s pretty nice.”

 Johnson finished with a 63.